flutter/packages/packages/pigeon/example/README.md

 }
 ```

-### main.dart
+### Dart

-This is the code that will use the generated dart code to make calls from Flutter to
+This is the code that will use the generated Dart code to handle calls made to
-the host platform.
+Flutter from the host platform.

 <?code-excerpt "../../app/lib/main.dart (main-dart-flutter)"?>
 ```dart